||Delhi | Jaisalmer | Jodhpur | Udaipur | Pushkar | Jaipur | Agra | Orchha | Khajuraho | Varanasi|

 Orchha - Khajuraho

-Morning in Orchhais one of the most breathtaking experiences.
-Early in the day you will be involved with the guided tour of the striking Orchha Fort complex followed by a walk in the nearby village.
-Thereafter continue by road to mysterious Khajuraho (UNESCO Site) and get bewitched its erotic sculptures.
+Spending the morning in Orchha is one of the most breathtaking experiences of the trip.
+We’ll start with a guided tour of the striking Orchha Fort complex, followed by a walk in the nearby village.
+Then it’s time to drive to the mysterious Khajuraho (a UNESCO Site) and explore its extravagant ancient sculptures.

 Khajuraho - Varanasi

 Early morning is one of the best times to observe life along the river.
-Take a boat and watch a unique mix of devotion, spirituality and piety.
-The walk later in the labyrinthine alleys of the old city is another of the city’s unique experience.
-Leave in the afternoon for Sarnath, where Buddha preached his first sermon.
+Cruise down the Ganges and observe India’s diverse range of spiritual practices.
+After we’ll wander through the labyrinthine alleys of the old city, indulging in the scents, sounds and tastes of one of the country’s most colorful cities.
+In the afternoon we’ll visit the deer park of Sarnath, where Buddha preached his first sermon.

 Varanasi - Delhi